 (1) a potentially infectious medical waste;

-(2) a hazardous waste as defined in 35 IAC 721;
+(2) a hazardous waste as defined in 35 Ill.
+Admin.
+Code 721;

-(3) an industrial process waste or pollution control waste that contains liquids, as determined using the paint filter test set forth in subdivision (3)(A) of subsection (m) of 35 IAC 811.107;
+(3) an industrial process waste or pollution control waste that contains liquids, as determined using the paint filter test set forth in subdivision (3)(A) of subsection (m) of 35 Ill.
+Admin.
+Code 811.107;

-(4) a regulated asbestos-containing waste material, as defined under the National Emission Standards for Hazardous Air Pollutants in 40 CFR 61.141;
+(4) a regulated asbestos-containing waste material, as defined under the National Emission Standards for Hazardous Air Pollutants in 40 CFR Part 61.141;

 (5) a material containing polychlorinated biphenyls (PCB's) regulated pursuant to 40 CFR Part 761;

-(6) a material subject to the waste analysis and recordkeeping requirements of 35 I A C 728.107 under land disposal restrictions of 35 I A C 728;
+(6) a material subject to the waste analysis and recordkeeping requirements of 35 Ill.
+Admin.
+Code 728.107 under land disposal restrictions of 35 Ill.
+Admin.
+Code 728;

 (7) a waste material generated by processing recyclable metals by shredding and required to be managed as a special waste under Section 22.29 of the Environmental Protection Act; or